AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/wait/use-a-duration-in-a-wait-flow-step.md

    >[!NOTE]
    >
-   >The duration, dates, times, and days used are all based on your subscription’s time&nbsp;zone.&nbsp;
+   >The duration, dates, times, and days used are all based on your subscription’s time zone.

    >[!NOTE]
    >